Ben Needham (American football): Professional football

-Needham was selected by the Cincinnati Bengals in the seventh round of the 1982 NFL draft.
+Needham was selected 194th overall by the Cincinnati Bengals in the seventh round of the 1982 NFL draft.
 He was released by the Bengals in the final round of cuts prior to the start of the 1983 NFL season.
 He played professional football in the United States Football League (USFL) for the Boston Breakers in 1983, the New Orleans Breakers in 1984 and the Portland Breakers in 1985.
 In March 1983, he returned a blocked field goal 68 yards for a touchdown against the Denver Gold.
 He was selected by the Sporting News as a first-team All-League player in 1983.
 In 1984, he registered 131 tackles and five quarterback sacks.

-Later years
+Later life

 Needham later served as the head football coach at his alma mater, Groveport Madison High School, from 1993 to 1998.
 He compiled a record of 12–36 as head coach.